How High Power Laser Therapy is used to heal injuries and reduce pain.

-Are you wondering if high powered laser therapy can help your back pain?
-In this video, I’m going to explain what laser therapy is, how it works, how it can heal your injuries, and eliminate your pain.
+Are you wondering if high-powered laser therapy can help your back pain?
+In this video, I’m going to explain what laser therapy is, how it works, and how it can heal your injuries, and eliminate your pain.

 What is High Power Laser Therapy?
 High Power, High Dose Laser Therapy is a class 4 therapeutic laser, designed to stimulate healing and eliminate pain.
 It’s different from cold lasers and it’s so effective, that every major sports organization including the NBA, NFL, MLB, and the US Olympic training centers all utilize the healing benefits of class 4 laser.

-Which leads me into the question of the day, have you tried class 4 laser therapy before?
+This leads me to the question of the day, have you tried class 4 laser therapy before?
 If so, what injury did you have and how did your body respond?
 Drop me a comment below and let everyone know.
 Thanks for getting lit with me and if you like this video, punch that like button, subscribe, and we’ll see you in the next video.